Trying to decide what color to wood stain your pine wood project? Check out our favorite ten stains on pine – and tips for staining pine!

 It’s important to follow safety precautions when using wood stains, such as wearing gloves, protective eyewear, and a mask when applying stains.
 Also, don’t wear any clothes you would mind being ruined by a splash or spill!

-This depends on the look that you are going for.
+The best stain on pine depends on the look that you are going for.
 My favorites are Early American (dark brown), White Wash (white), and Sun Bleached (very light gray).

-This totally depends on the look that you are going for.
+Pine can be painted or stain, and this choice totally depends on the look that you are going for.
 However, it can be pretty hard to paint over the knots in pine wood.
 Often it’s better to embrace the knots and grain and go with a stain instead!

-Sure thing!
+You can stain pine to have the color of natural oak!
 Golden Oak or Weathered Oak are both good stain color options for this look.

 Applying too much stain will dry goopy, sticky, and drippy.
 Have no fear – while the stain is wet, use a cloth or even paper towel to wipe off any excess.
 Wipe in the direction of the wood grain for best results!